Elusivehawk/Coding-Standards/README.md

 * When in doubt, look at how Hawk's Format is set up.

+* If you abbreviate, think before you do it.
+"DB" *probably* stands for "DataBase", but what if it doesn't?
+People will go WTF is this person doing with his DB?!?!

 * Finally, if you have a choice between making a new class file and a new interface, make a new interface.
 Interfaces are NICE. :D